 How to make Stollen-A Daring Bakers Challenge

 in Breads, Daring-Bakers-Challenge

-If your a fruit cake fan this challenge would be right up your alley, but I have to admit I’m not a fruit cake fan or like chewy things in my bread.
-Although not a fruit cake fan I was excited to learn some new techniques to enhance my bread making skills.
-Bread can sometimes be challenging, so Penny from Sweet Sadie’s Baking who choose the challenge offered us bakers many helps.
+If you’re a fruit cake fan, this challenge would be right up your alley, but I have to admit I’m not a fruit cake fan or like chewy things in my bread.
+Although not a fruit cake fan, I was excited to learn some new techniques to enhance my bread-making skills.
+Bread can sometimes be challenging, so Penny from Sweet Sadie’s Baking chose the challenge that offered us bakers many helps.
 One of the recipe references she advised was a recipe by Martha Stewart.
-I liked the fact that Martha’s recipe had a video to watch so I wasn’t so apprehensive after viewing it.
+I liked the fact that Martha’s recipe had a video to watch, so I wasn’t so apprehensive after viewing it.
 I changed the original recipe by Martha Stewart to something that I would like better and to what was available to me.
-In the South pecans are grown everywhere and that is the nut our family prefers, so blanched almonds got substituted with pecans.
-A Granny Smith apple in place of dried apricots was more convenient since my bag of apricots got left at the store which happens more times than not.
+In the South, pecans are grown everywhere and that is the nut our family prefers, so blanched almonds got substituted with pecans.
+A Granny Smith apple in place of dried apricots was more convenient since my bag of apricots got left at the store, which happens more times than not.
 All the apprehension disappeared once I got elbow deep in flour and began to see the bread coming together.
 The bread dough was easy to work with and roll out, it rose well and baked well too.
 I was pleasantly surprised at the whole experience.
-I guess Stollen wasn’t all that bad after all but the true test is in the tasting and I’m happy to say it was delicious.
+I guess Stollen wasn’t all that bad after all, but the true test is in the tasting, and I’m happy to say it was delicious.

+How to make Stollen-A Daring Bakers Challenge